 - Restrooms should be kept clean and stocked.

-- Volunteer cleanup of a venue can be an iffy issue, especially at the end of the event, and the LOC could end up paying for it.
+- Volunteer cleanup of a venue can be uncertain, especially at the end of the event, and the LOC could end up paying for it.

-- Concessions’ food items will vary according to the event participants, and may also be a good source of meals or snacks for LOC staff and volunteers.
+- Concession food items will vary according to event participants and may also be a good source of meals or snacks for LOC staff and volunteers.

-- The policy for outside food/beverages/coolers/etc. should be noted on entry forms and signage at parking lots and entry gates.
+- The policy for outside food, beverages, coolers and similar items should be noted on entry forms and signage at parking lots and entry gates.

-- Check concessions’ vendors and facility vending machines for potential conflict with event sponsors.
+- Check concession vendors and facility vending machines for potential conflicts with event sponsors.

-- Events held in warm/hot weather should allow for a participant/spectator demand for ice.
+- Events held in warm or hot weather should plan for participant and spectator demand for ice.

-- Compile a (very) detailed equipment & supply List.
+- Compile a very detailed equipment and supply list.

 - Produce a logistics form that identifies the equipment and supplies needed for each area of responsibility.

-- Review equipment and supply needs with persons in charge of each area.
+- Review equipment and supply needs with the persons in charge of each area.

 - Follow up on all incoming equipment and supplies to ensure timely delivery, and inventory all deliveries for accuracy.